-As a foodie, there are so many ways to have gastronomical experiences while travelling these days and we are fortunate to have access to a world of cuisine in most of our home towns.
+As a foodie, there are so many ways to have gastronomical experiences while travelling these days, and we’re fortunate to have access to a world of cuisine in most of our home towns.
 Being open-minded and trying new things is what food culture is all about.

 I listed many of the “must-try” dishes in the countries above, but these aren’t always the best.
 Be adventurous and try new things while you’re travelling.
-Don’t be afraid to taste those dishes that seem “strange” to your western pallet.
+Don’t be afraid to taste those dishes that seem “strange” to your Western palate.

 Who knows, maybe you’ll be like us and find out that you love duck heart, cassava root, fried ants and cow cheek.
 Open your mind while travelling.
 Your tastebuds and your future self will thank you for it.

 Which countries with the best food did we miss?
 Leave a comment below.